skip to content

 Biography

 I am an architect, researcher and educator trained in Italy and the UK.
-Besides working as Design Fellow at the University of Cambridge, I run a design studio for the BA Architecture at Central Saint Martins-University of Arts London and the Visiting School Casting Castaways for the Architectural Association.
-I have previously taught design, urbanism and history and theory of architecture at institutions including London’s Royal College of Art, Leeds Beckett University, the University of Cagliari, and KU Leuven.
+Besides working as Design Fellow at the University of Cambridge, I run Diploma 13 unit and the Visiting School Casting Castaways at the Architectural Association School of Architecture.

 As a practicing architect I have worked on large-scale housing projects for architectural offices in Italy and the UK and on small scale domestic projects and retrofit as an independent architect.
 I have an interest in craft - sandcasting and pottery in particular.

 My research explores the role of major public institutions across the divide of the urban and rural conditions, with a specific interest in carcerality and debates about restorative justice and the abolition of prisons.
-I am currently working on three research projects at the intersection of architecture, history, criminology, and photography: Territories of Incarceration, Carceral Islands, and Architecture for Restorative Justice.
+I am currently working on three research projects at the intersection of architecture, history, critical criminology, and photography: Territories of Incarceration, Carceral Islands, and Architecture for Restorative Justice.
 In 2013, I was Visiting Scholar at GSAPP-Columbia University and in 2020-22 I was Marie Sklodowska Curie Post-doc Fellow at KU Leuven, Belgium.

 Design Fellow MPhil (MAUD) and MArch